SupSkiFun/NASAapi/README.md

 # NASAapi
-Query a NASA API in 5 languages.
+Query a NASA API in 4 languages.

 JSON data is retrieved from the 'Asteroids - NeoWs' section of api.nasa.gov, then parsed into a flat, custom structure.
 Some averaging and rounding takes place.
 Examples of Raw (not processed) JSON returned from the NASA API is in the JSON folder.

-Completed:  PowerShell, Python, Node.js & Ruby
+Fab Four:  PowerShell, Python, Node.js & Ruby
-Some Day:  Go

 All Versions were written to run via PowerShell 7, however other shells can be used with little or no modification.